lgblgblgb/xemu/README.md

 ## Basic usage of the emulator

 Currently no data storage is implemented ...
-You basically have only two host-keys defined, press F9 to exit, or F11 to toggle between windowed and full screen mode.
+You basically have only two hot-keys defined, press F9 to exit, or F11 to toggle between windowed and full screen mode.
 That's all.